stanFurrer/Where-not-to-eat-in-Chicago-/README.md

 # Title: Where (not) to eat in Chicago?

-**Author :** Stanislas Furrer & Yura Tak & Luis Carvalho  & Lucas Hariz
+**Author :** Stanislas Furrer & Justyna jczestochowska  & Luis Carvalho  & Lucas Hariz

 **Date :** 20.12.2018